thoughtworksarts/thoughtworksarts.github.io/app/_posts/2021-05-20-sicko-chatbot-new-media-opera.markdown

 {% include image file='bot-interactions.png'
-   caption='Initial overview of how to condition the GPT-2 model to achieve a chatbot-like behavior' class='no-border' %}
+   caption='Initial overview of how to condition the GPT-2 model to achieve a chatbot-like behavior' %}

 Simple text cleaning including whitespace and symbol removal was done, and the first sentence of each output was then selected.
 Kaggle notebooks [were used](https://www.kaggle.com/code) to train the AIBO GPT-2 machine learning model, as they provided GPUs with limited weekly run-time and execute files that run code sequentially.
 Google Cloud was used for the final live-time deployment during the actual performance of the opera.